Private, In-Home Tutoring in Mount Pleasant, South Carolina

-Mount Pleasant District Curriculum Used in Our In-Home Tutoring Programs
+Mount Pleasant District and Curriculum

 The curriculum at Mount Pleasant schools builds in a stepwise progression that is proven to ready students for careers or for college.
 Mount Pleasant students work through the Common Core State Standards, and graduate with skills that are on par with those of international students.
 English Language Arts and Mathematics instruction form the backbone of the Common Core, and literacy and math skills are translated to other disciplines such as History and Science.